Last Updated on 2025-11-09

 1. Fillers and Low-Quality Ingredients

-2. Overly Processed or Artificial Foods
+2. Overly Processed or Artificial Additives

 3. High Levels of Fat or Carbohydrates